Jackie Reed wandered around Westhampton Beach’s gymnasium in search of the boys volleyball banner.

 “I’m in shock, amazed, so happy for this team,” junior hitter Ryan Barnett said November 11 at Newfield High School.
 “We had to stay strong with our hits because their blocks were pretty solid.”

 Barnett led Westhampton with 15 kills, six aces, and 14 digs.
-The hard hitter started his scoring early with four kills and a block in the first-set win, and pulled the Hurricanes (11-6) back into a the second they started off down 8-2 in with a monstrous spike and back-to-back aces.
+The hard hitter started his scoring early with four kills and a block in the first-set win, and pulled the Hurricanes (11-6) back into the second they started off down 8-2 in with a monstrous spike and back-to-back aces.

 “I love to get a big swing off,” Barnett said.
 “And regardless of what happens I stay positive with my team.”

 By Hauppauge’s (6-10) first timeout call, Westhampton was up 19-16, and junior Hank Scherer (nine kills, 12 digs) made it 21-18 with a kill.
-A short Hauppauge serve gave the Hurricanes the 2-0 lead.
+A short Hauppauge serve gave the Hurricanes a 2-0 lead.

 Daniel Haber, who had 15 kills, seven digs, and four blocks, shined across all four sets.
 After Westhampton started the third set down 6-2, he was a tying machine to thwart any Hauppauge momentum, knotting things at 7 with a kill, 18 with a save, dig off his own block, and second block all in the same volley, and 19 with his last block of the set.
 Another kill gave the Hurricanes a 21-20 lead, their second since his first block put Westhampton ahead for the first time 14-13.
 Errors down the stretch, including a double hit, two out-of-bounds serves, and a bad serve receive gave the Eagles their first win.